The Stages of Design Thinking Explained

 The testing phase informs full-scale production or iteration of the design process.
 Companies can move to full-scale production if they receive positive feedback and when the solution resolves specific consumer challenges defined at the second stage of design thinking.
 Where there is prevalence or escalation of challenges, the company has to re-assemble the design team to redesign the product or service.

-Perhaps you are a small-scale entrepreneur wondering if the stages of design suit you.
+Perhaps you are a small-scale entrepreneur wondering if design thinking is actually for you.
 The truth is, anyone can use design thinking in their line of work or business as long as there is a need to solve a problem.
 Ensure that you involve experts when dealing with technical matters, that way, you do not overlook critical design issues.

 Companies can use design thinking workshops for one-time problem-solving missions.
 They solve complex problems in a short time and communicate the idea behind design thinking to non-technical employees.

-The stages of design are crucial for business success.
+Design thinking is crucial for business success.
 It is a simple, easy-to-follow product design methodology that allows you to fail early, identify opportunities for improvement and enhance the realization of ideas.
-Using the stages of design gives companies the flexibility required to upscale operations, incorporate user feedback and enhance the quality of their products and services.
+Using design thinking methodology gives companies the flexibility required to upscale operations, incorporate user feedback and enhance the quality of their products and services.
 Individuals and businesses seeking to propel their businesses to the next level should implement a design thinking methodology by modifying or using the discussed stages.